 -

-- Avoid Guesswork: Negative marking can significantly impact your score.
+Candidates must answer the paper within the time given to avoid missing questions.
+For this, improve the speed of answering questions.
+However, negative marking can impact your score.
 Avoid making random guesses.
 If you are unsure of an answer, it's better to leave it blank.

 Quickly revise important national and international events of the past year, focusing on legal and socio-political developments.
 Focus on the last 6 months of national and international events.
 Also, revise static GK topics like history, economics, and science. |